adbacker/spam/readme.md

 ### Task

 Tasks are a logical user goal.
 Create an order.
 Change a password.
 Check employee info.
 Tasks are made up of actions and queries.
+Simple tests may have a single task, or in some cases one or two actions.

+My rule of thumb is if there are more than 2 actions, start considering if what you're doing should be a task.

 ### Action

 Actions change the state of the system under test.
 Actions are made up of other actions, interactions, and queries.

 ### Query